GCyganek/rapier-app/server/ENDPOINTS.md

 Endpoint to pause fight.
 Only main judge is allowed to pause fight.
 Endpoint makes sure that it is called by main judge, pauses fight (changes fight state to `PAUSED` and pauses timer) and sends message to all judges.
-Additional parameter `exactPauseTimeInMillis` can be used to synchronize time between judges and server.
+Parameter `exactPauseTimeInMillis` is used to synchronize timer and time between judges and server.

 ### Parameters
 | name                   | type   |